 Weninger's re-introduction of Furmint grapes back into Austrian vineyards is a lightweight and delicate expression.
 White flowers, key lime, and a light salinity on the palate make this a very fresh tasting White wine.

-2 week skin contact Sauvignon Blanc blended with Welshriesling that doesn't see any skin, keeping the orange wine traits a little less invasive.
-Vanilla and basil an mineral-laced, ya dig?
+Two-week skin contact Sauvignon Blanc blended with Welschriesling that doesn't see any skin, keeping the orange wine traits slightly tamed.
+Delicious and so well structured.

 The Muster family's Chardonnay, Morillon in local dialect, from clay soils at high elevation.
 This wine is rich and mineral with a long elevage in old oak barrels before release.